bahrus/ib-id/README.md

 <img src="https://badgen.net/bundlephobia/minzip/ib-id">

-# ibid
+# ibid (〃) [TODO]

-This package contains a suite of web components, depending on the placement of the dash -- i-bid, ib-id[TODO], ibi-d[TODO].
+This package contains an element enhancement that turns turns the element into a cookie cutter used for repeated generation.

 Each of them provide a simple, 1-dimensional list generating web component*.
 They generate lists of (Custom) DOM elements from JSON, but can complement server-side rendering.